JacekDubikowski/build-your-own-framework/readme.md

 Phew, that is a lot.
 Don't be afraid it's fairly simple.

-1. There are three instance fields.
+1. There are three instance fields:
-   `TypeElement definedClass` is our bean, `List<TypeMirror> constructorParameterTypes` contains parameters for bean constructor (who would guess, right?)
+   * `TypeElement definedClass` is our bean,
+   * `List<TypeMirror> constructorParameterTypes` contains parameters for bean constructor (who would guess, right?),
-   `ClassName definedClassName` is the JavaPoet object, created out of `definedClass` and represents a fully qualified name for classes.
+   * `ClassName definedClassName` is the JavaPoet object, created out of `definedClass` and represents a fully qualified name for classes.
 2. *TypeSpec* is JavaPoet class to represent Java type creation (classes and interfaces).
    It is created using the `classBuilder` static method, in which we pass our strange name, constructed based on the actual bean type name.
 3. `ParameterizedTypeName.get(ClassName.get(BeanDefinition.class), definedClassName)` creates code that represents `BeanDefinition<BeanTypeName>`